 It has been observed that your behavior lately has been in violation of the office decorum.
 At [company name] we encourage diversity of ideas and innovative solutions.
 While not all ideas are implementable, this does not mean that we curb discussion and ideas by ridiculing others or snapping at them.

 Please be mindful of other people’s feelings and abstain from derisive remarks.
 Consider this letter a warning against such behavior.
 Violation of office decorum shall be dealt with seriously.

 2- Office decorum notice to staff

-Subject: Office decorum notice to staff
+Subject: Office decorum & maintenance

 This is to inform all staff that office decorum must not be violated under any conditions.
 It has been observed that some people have been exceptionally loud in their opinions and seen shouting comments and talking across the hall.
 This disturbs and distracts others working around you.

 Please be mindful of your location and talk in normal tones.
 At [company name] we strive to make the working place professional and peaceful.